Distributed Network Monitoring: What is it & What are the Benefits?

-Users can easily monitor and measure their network performance of SaaS applications with the Public Monitoring Agents hosted by the Cloud service providers of their choice.
+Users can easily monitor and measure their network performance of SaaS applications with thos Monitoring Agent type hosted by the Cloud service providers of their choice.

-We also have articles about how exactly to use the Public Monitoring Agents to monitor Microsoft network connectivity for apps like Teams and Azure and to monitor Google network performance for apps like Google Meet, Workspace, and Gmail.
+We also have articles about how exactly to use these Monitoring Agents to monitor Microsoft network connectivity for apps like Teams and Azure and to monitor Google network performance for apps like Google Meet, Workspace, and Gmail.

 Now that we’ve covered what distributed network monitoring is and how it works, let’s summarize some of the key benefits of using a decentralized or distributed network monitoring strategy.